 Lamie is less than 1/2 mile behind us and running as if she could run all day.
 Jill and I are busy applying cold bandanas…and counting the steps to the finish line.
 In this heat, it can’t come soon enough.
 Lamie races over the finish line – hands stretched high overhead – and with energy to spare.

 Knowing her incredible journey, today was a huge day for Minh, and her family.
 Triathlons are more than athletic achievements.
 It is more than how fast you go, or where you place.
-It is bigger than simply competing with others or yourself.
-Triathlons are like the fairy godmother of infectious diseases …. camaraderie …encouragement …courage…. determination… inspiration.
-Minh – not only learned to swim, but she dug deep, conquered some very deep rooted fears of the water, and finished her first swim event.
-She inspired her family to be a part of her day.
+Triathlons are about …. camaraderie …encouragement …courage…. determination… inspiration.
+Minh – not only learned to swim, but she conquered some very deep rooted fears of the water, and inspired her family to be a part of her day.
 And she inspired countless more in the process.
-I’m pretty sure we’ll be seeing Minh as a regular on the triathlon circuit.
+Kudos, dear friend.